twr14152/c_cpp_scratchpad/cpp_folder/README.md

  - C++ A General Purpose Language and Library

 Thoughts on reading material
-- Think C++ by Allen Downey - This guys my favorite technical author.
+- How to Think Like a Computer Scientist: C++ Version, by Allen Downey - This guys my favorite technical author.
 His writing style is short chapters with clean and clear examples.
 The book very easy to read.
 It covers the basics of the language.
 You will need more but this is an easy and recommended starting point.
 This book is the C++ equivalent to Think Python.
 - C++ Primer 5th Edition easier reading that PPPuC++.
 - PPPuC++ - Its a good book, however its really thorough and very wordy.
 Per-Chapter breaks required to recharge.
 - A Tour of C++ 2nd Edition - This is a dense book and a slow read.
 No training wheels provided.
 My plan is to simply code out the examples and see what happens.